13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 1. muscle tremor after movement

-There is a natural reflex in dogs that triggers shaking.
-After a extended walk or Much activity in the garden, your darling may tremble in his sleep.
+There is a natural reflex in dogs that triggers trembling.
+After a long walk or a lot of activity in the garden, your pet may tremble in their sleep.

-Already in puppies from the sixth day of life, this trembling and twitching can be observed.
-However, it is not a cause for concern.
-These movements during rest periods serve to relax the muscles and reduce stress.
-This is therefore a natural mechanism for regeneration.
+This trembling and twitching can be observed in puppies from the sixth day of life.
+However, this is no cause for concern.
+These movements during resting phases serve to relax the muscles and reduce stress.
+It is therefore a natural mechanism for regeneration.

 But also in the waking state it can come after much movement with your pelt-nose temporarily approaching muscle twitching.
 Intense strain and great exertion are the central triggers here.